qaisjp/comm2-report/chapters/3-design/10-existing.md

 ## Npm Registry (npmjs.com)

-Npm is the package manager for Node. npmjs.com is a single page application built using React, which is a "JavaScript library for building user interfaces" [@ReactJavaScriptLibrary].
+Npm is the package manager for Node.js, which is a "JavaScript runtime built on \[Google\] Chrome's V8 JavaScript engine" [@NodeJs]. npmjs.com is a single page application built using React, which is a "JavaScript library for building user interfaces" [@ReactJavaScriptLibrary].

 The website does not have a public API, so we navigated through several pages on the website and analysed the network requests that were made.